gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 }
 ```

 2. In `Etcd.Status` resource API, [PeerUrlTLSEnabled](https://github.com/gardener/etcd-druid/blob/9a598d05e639099ddf404803f87376852261a052/api/v1alpha1/types_etcd.go#L422) reflects  the status of enabling TLS for peer communication across all etcd-members.
 Currentlty this field is not been used anywhere.
-In this proposal we have also proposed that each `EtcdMember` resource will capture the status of TLS enablement of peer URL.
-Authors propose to relook at the need to have this field under `EtcdStatus`.
+In this proposal, the authors have also proposed that each `EtcdMember` resource should capture the status of TLS enablement of peer URL.
+The authors propose to relook at the need to have this field under `EtcdStatus`.